 NOTE: Regardless of the number of Network functions, there is only one NAS interface instance per access network between the UE and the CN, terminated at one of the Network functions that implements at least NAS security and mobility management.

+- Determination of roaming mode (HR mode or LBO) for the PDU session.